Albaraa-Alluhaibi/project-1/README.md

 -Make consumer

-cmpiles consumer
+cmpiles consumer by using : g++ "./cpp/consumer.cpp" -pthread -lrt -o ./output/consumer

 -Make producer

-compile producer
+compile producer by using : g++ "./cpp/producer.cpp" -pthread -lrt -o ./output/producer

-make output
+Then to show output bu using this command: ./output/producer shmfile & ./output/consumer shmfile

-this will show the code and output it in the terminal
+this will output the result in the terminal